-The summer months are coming soon; a time generally seen as an opportunity for traveling.
-A time for flying to far off destinations; a respite from our usual lives.
+Do you miss the summer months and traveling?
 Some of us want to experience the beaches; others, mountains or even the desert climate.
-While they may be lesser or well known travel destinations, below are listed several locations to consider for future travel based on favorite artists travel destinations.
+While they may be lesser or well-known travel destinations, below are listed several locations to consider for future travel based on favorite artists’ travel destinations.

 The Austrian artist, known for his Art Nouveau style, found respite at Lake Attersee in Austria.
 While it is very much unlike his portrait paintings, it is a beautiful glimpse of the Austrian landscape.